llambourne/isoenzymes_flux_balance/README.md

 `send_*_knockouts_to_cluster.py`: Calculates growth for all single/double gene knockouts using the Open Grid Scheduler batch system on a computing cluster.

-`collate_cluster_output.py`
+`collate_cluster_output.py`: Run once after all batch jobs have finished to combine their outputs.

 The figures related to the single knockouts are produced in the jupyter notebook `examine_correlations.ipynb` and the figures related to the double knockouts are produced in `epistasis.ipynb`.

 ### Dependancies

+Uses Python 2.7.
+Uses the [cobrapy](opencobra.github.io/cobrapy) package.
 The FBA requires a linear programming solver.
-I've used gurobi, which requires signing up for an account on their website before you can install the software.
+I've used [Gurobi](www.gurobi.com), which requires signing up for an account on their website before you can install the software.
 The other python package dependancies are listed in `requirements.txt`.

+### Using other FBA models

+The code is written to analyze the [yeast 7.6](https://sourceforge.net/projects/yeast/files/) FBA model.
+Since there are no standardized reaction IDs across different models, you need to edit the `carbon_sources.txt` and `nitrogen_sources.txt` files by hand to have the correct names for the exchange reactions for the new model.

 ### Boston University cluster